How Will My Fiber Internet Perform in a Storm?

 Beams of light ensure a steady connection

 Even if your provider’s fiber delivery system is buried underground, a storm could still wreak havoc to the ground.
 Fiber has you covered.
 Because light is flexible, your data transmission won’t be blocked by any bends in the system.
 Only direct cuts will affect it.
-Copper wiring has limitations because it’s much more susceptible to corruption of the electrical signal passing through the wires.
-If this happens, your service could be more susceptible to greater attenuation (degrading of the signal).

 When the power is out, your fiber is still working